About PEM \\ Expansion

 Dear PEM Friends,

 Beginning in 1799, visionary New England entrepreneurs began collecting wondrous works of art and culture for PEM from people and cultures around the world.
 Succeeding generations of New Englanders have continued these efforts.
-Today PEM’s collections exceed 1.8 million works spanning more than 12,000 years of human creativity.
+Today PEM’s collections exceed over one million works of art and culture spanning more than 12,000 years of human creativity.
 We are carrying out four exciting new projects to share these extraordinary collections, many of which are among the finest of their kind, and to assure that future generations may do the same.

 The Gallery Expansion Project

 The Gallery Expansion Project added 40,000 square feet to the main PEM facility.
 It includes 15,000 square feet of Class A galleries, a light-filled atrium, an entry for school and group tours, linkages to existing galleries and a beautiful 5,000-square-foot garden designed by Nelson Byrd Woltz Landscape Architects.
 It also enlivens downtown Salem and helps reveal the exceptional beauty of East India Marine Hall, the museum’s first building and a National Historic Landmark.

 Designed by Ennead, a nationally known New York architectural firm that has done many major museum projects, the new addition will feature a beautiful new facade that complements and highlights East India Marine Hall and Essex Street.